zekome/blog/get-time-machine-for-your-blog/index.md

 ![Get A Time Machine For You Blog](delorean.jpg)

 We have implemented a microservice responsible for our blog and public documentation.
-That little piece of software enables a time machine for documents.
+The little piece of software enables a time machine for documents.
 Changes are tracked with Git versioning system.
-It’s public and transparent way of dealing with modifications, which might be an additional benefit.
+It’s public and transparent way of dealing with modifications, which might be an additional benefit ensuring trusted relationship with your readers.

 **Time machine**

-It is an interesting feature of our microservice.
+It is an interesting feature.
 A time machine for travelling through different versions of content, including images.
 The Delorian machine drives back to the past with a return ticket.
 The rule is simple.
 You can’t touch anything, but you can take a look.

 When you share a link with your friends on social networks, you certainly don’t want shared content to change.
 It should remain just like it was at the moment you have shared it.